 Do this several times, and back off if any of the sauce starts to spew out with the steam.
 Then open it all the way when you feel certain only steam will be coming out.
 It will take a couple of minutes to fully vent.

-When the pin in the lid drops down, open the lid carefully, and stir in the frozen peas.
+When the pin in the lid drops down, open the lid carefully, and stir in the frozen peas or mixed vegetables.